Thomas16093/omen-fan/README.md

 - Rust made and tested on Omen 16-n0xxx series, Omen 15-dc10xxxx and Omen 15-en1xxx

 # Development status
+⚠️ Stalled until August at least !
+The program do work as is + occupied by other tasks

 In progress, everything said below is not yet pushed on the repo :
 - Instead of having no message in console only message if launched from a console
 - The program does not currently detect a fail on the async function.